How to Photograph Planets

 What type of camera do you need?

-There is no “one-size fits all” solution when it comes to planetary astrophotography.
+There is no “one-size-fits-all” solution when it comes to planetary astrophotography.
 Some cameras are better at capturing a dramatic landscape image at dusk with Venus rising overhead.
-Others were designed to get a closer look at the polar ice caps of Mars’ surface.
+Others were designed to get a closer look at the polar ice caps of Mars’s surface.

 Here are a few options to consider when selecting a camera to be used for photographing planets.

 For wide-angle photos of planets in the night sky, a DSLR camera is best.
 A DSLR allows you to have full manual control of your camera settings from aperture to exposure length.

 When it comes to astrophotography, leaving the camera shutter open for long periods of time can be advantageous.
 After all, most of the planetary photos you capture will be at night!
 The longer an image is exposed, the more light that can be collected by the camera sensor.

 Also, a DSLR gives you the opportunity to photograph planets at different focal lengths using interchangeable lenses.
 Remember, anything with a focal length longer than about 24mm will begin to show star trailing in an exposure longer than about 15-seconds.